flutter/website/getting-started.md

    device, authorize your computer to access your device.

  - Check that `adb` lists your device with `adb devices -l`.

+## Setting up your iOS device or simulator
+- Simulator:
+  - Open the `Simulator.app` via `Spotlight`
+  - Select the device type you want to you test your application on `Hardware -> Device` (make sure to select a simulator that is at least iPhone 5 or above)
+- Device:
+  - Connect your iOS device via USB
+- Make sure you can see your connected device via `flutter --list`

 ## Running a Flutter application